Great Ocean Road, Wildlife, Reef & Sydney VacationTwelve Apostles. Credit: Visit Victoria

 - All entrance fees.

-Self Drive from Kangaroo Island to Adelaide.
-(Approx 2.5 hrs)
+Drive from Kangaroo Island to Adelaide, approximately 2.5 hours.

 This is a beautiful and scenic drive through the small towns and villages of the Fleurieu Peninsula.